 So, what does a respite carer do as part of their day to day job?
 The three main roles and responsibilities of an Abbots Care worker are:

-Another massive part of a respite carer’s day is helping around the house.
+Another massive part of respite care work is helping around the house.
 Tackling daily tasks may seem simple, but it allows our clients to spend more time doing whatever they love.
-Carrying out housework also creates a clean living space so service users can feel fully comfortable in their home.
+Carrying out housework also creates a clean-living space so service users can feel fully comfortable in their home.
 These tasks can be physically demanding for some, so taking care of the house makes a world of difference.
 Daily domestic tasks may include cleaning clothes, vacuuming, dusting, doing the dishes, running errands and even preparing meals.
-This also includes helping those with reduced mobility around the house.
+Respite carer jobs also include helping those with reduced mobility around the house.

 Offering companionship is another main task of a respite carer.
 From just sitting with them as they watch the TV or read to having a quick chat, here at Abbots Care we believe in creating a real, compassionate relationship.
 Yes, they’re our clients, but they’re our friends too.